jwdunne/jamesdunne.dev/content/posts/covid-made-me-a-remote.md

 I will be left with inferior tools.

-But all is not lost.
+All is not lost.
 I could buy my own tools with the savings from remote working.
 And my partner's dad sent me an extra screen.
 Plus I have my own hardware.
 I could upgrade it.

 ## Summing up